dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T546: Balance between safety and privacy is crucial.
+### T546: Balance is needed between security and privacy.

 |Support|
 |---|